 Where to Stop for Lunch or a Break

-The obvious place to stop for lunch is at the Lake Agnes Tea House.
+The obvious place to stop for lunch on the Big Beehive trail is at the Lake Agnes Tea House.
 You can find the Lake Agnes Tea House menu here.
 While some may find the Lake Agnes tea house prices to be high, it’s important to remember that all supplies need to be carried up to the tea house.

 An other alternative is to wait until you reach the wooden structure at the Big Beehive Lookout.
 You’ll find plenty of benches to stop and have lunch.

 Big Beehive Hiking Safety